Desborough: Co-operative movement

 With the intention of preventing exploitation of workers by agents and employers, local men founded the Desborough Co-operative Society in 1863.
 Starting with local shops and then a corset and lingerie factory, the Desborough Co-op once had a department store, a bank, a supermarket, a travel agents, a ladies' shoe and clothing shop and a number of corner stores.

 After several mergers, the town is now served by the Central England Co-op.
 Over the years, a number of its functions have ceased, including the bank branch and the ladies' shoe and clothing shop.
 However, a Co-operative undertakers has opened in one of the former corner shops.

 The former Co-op Corset Factory, now owned by Wacoal Eveden Ltd makes lingerie and swimwear.
 The site includes the original Victorian factory, and immediately opposite, Eveden's warehousing and UK factory shop.
 The former Co-operative Society Sports Ground with a football field and tennis courts is now covered by a housing development, Desbeau Park – Desbeau being the name of a range of lingerie made at the Corset Factory.

 Sport and leisure

 Desborough has a Non-League football team, Desborough Town F.C., which plays at Waterworks Field.

 The town's leisure complex was built in the later months of 2012.
 It holds a gym, a café, a football court, a basketball court and an outside skate park.

-Targetcraft Archers club meets at nearby West Lodge Rural Centre.
-Desborough Green Space Junior park run takes place there every Sunday morning at the Leisure Centre.
-Local residents organize a free 2-km run aimed at increasing physical activity and volunteering within the community.
+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.